monarchwadia/ragged/README.md

 The heart of Ragged is a simple abstraction that allows you to interact with LLMs in a consistent way, regardless of the provider or model you are using.
 This abstraction makes it easy to switch between different LLMs without having to change your code.

-Ragged is designed to be simple, easy to use, and flexible.
-It is built with modern JavaScript and TypeScript features, and it is designed to be extensible and customizable.
-Ragged is a powerful tool for building chat-based applications, bots, and conversational interfaces as well as for use in RAG pipelines and other NLP tasks.
+## Goal

+Ragged's job is to be a low-level connector library. it is, explicitly, not a framework; but it is meant to be easy to use.
+You can build your own framework on top of Ragged, or use it as a standalone library in your existing projects.

 ## Installation